-YES NO MANDATORY CRITERIA Company must present all appropriate licenses and/or certifications (if applicable) to perform work in Province of Ontario as identified under the Mandatory Personal Experience section below.
-Company must prove that it has been in business for at least the last five (5) years.
-Company must prove that it holds \$2,000,000.00 professional and/or civil liability insurance.
-Proof that proposed personnel posses the competency certificates and resumes MANDATORY PERSONAL EXPERIENCE - Gas Technician Minimum 5 years recent work experience as a gas fitter (certified as Gas Technician 1 and hold a valid G1 gas license) in commercial and/or industrial. - HVAC Technician Minimum 5 years recent work experience in commercial and/or industrial (must hold a Certificate of Qualification as a Refrigeration and Air Conditioning Mechanic)- - HVAC Apprentice Minimum 2 years training and/or work experience and be a Registered Apprentice as a Refrigeration and Air Conditioning Mechanic - Controls Technician Minimum 5 years experience in DDC (direct digital controls) and EMCS (Energy Management Control Solutions) systems. - Plumbing / Piping Technician Minimum 5 years recent work experience as a licensed plumber in commercial and/or industrial setting and hold a Certificate of Registration as a licensed plumber.
+MANDATOR Y CRITERIA Pass Fail M1 Company must present all appropriate licenses and/or certifications (if applicable) to perform work in Province of Ontario as identified under the Mandatory Personal Experience section below.
+M2 Company must prove that it has been in business for at least the last five (5) years from the closing date of this RFP.
+To demonstrate compliance with this criterion, the Bidder must include within their proposal the documented proof of its status (a certificate of incorporation, business registration or tax returns confirming the number of months it has been in business).
+MANDATOR Y PERSONAL EXPERIENCE M3 - Gas Technician Minimum 5 years recent work experience as a gas fitter (certified as Gas Technician 1 and hold a valid G1 gas license) in commercial and/or industrial.
+Recent is defined as within the last eight (8) years from this RFP closing date.
+To demonstrate compliance with this criterion, the Bidder must include within their proposal a detailed Curriculum Vitae (CV) for the proposed resource(s).
+M4 - HVAC Technician Minimum 5 years recent work experience in commercial and/or industrial (must hold a Certificate of Qualification as a Refrigeration and Air Conditioning Mechanic).
+Recent is defined as within the last eight (8) years from this RFP